kristinam123/DWIT/README.md

    ```sh
    python dwit.py
    ```
-   - The application will start with the Controller tab active
+  - The application starts with the Free Sedimentation mode page open.
-   - Test datasets will be loaded automatically on first run

 3. **Run an analysis**:
    - Navigate to the **Analysis** tab